Alex Verdugo Player Props: Red Sox vs. Twins

 Alex Verdugo At The Plate

-- Verdugo leads Boston in slugging percentage (.459) thanks to 31 extra-base hits.
+- Verdugo leads Boston with an OBP of .377, plus a team-best slugging percentage of .467.

-- Among the qualifying batters in MLB, he ranks 12th in batting average, 20th in on-base percentage, and 56th in slugging.
+- Among the qualified batters in MLB, his batting average ranks ninth, his on-base percentage ranks 18th, and he is 52nd in the league in slugging.

-- Verdugo will look to extend his nine-game hitting streak.
-He's batting .476 during his last games.
+- Verdugo will look to extend his 10-game hitting streak.
+He's batting .524 over the course of his last outings.

-- Verdugo has picked up a hit in 73.1% of his 67 games this year, with multiple hits in 37.3% of them.
+- In 73.5% of his 68 games this season, Verdugo has picked up at least one hit.
+He's also had 26 multi-hit games.

-- He has hit a home run in 7.5% of his games this year, and 1.7% of his plate appearances.
+- In 7.4% of his games this season, he has homered, and 1.6% of his trips to the plate.

-- In 29.9% of his games this season, Verdugo has driven in at least one run.
-In six of those games (9.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Verdugo has driven home a run in 21 games this year (30.9%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.